frankiearzu/DSMTools/DSM_Telemetry/readme.md

 ## v1.1  (EdgeTX v2.8.3 or later... no OpenTx)

 It uses direct access to the telemetry data (EdgeTX only).
 This allow to fix fomating or math problems with the values of the sensors in the tool, instead of the EdgeTX firmware.
+It bypasses the EdgeTX sensors.

 A little better presentation, and more screens supported with similar layout as Spektrum Radios.
 Also shows the version of the tools